WISVCH/docker-spring-boot-base/README.md

 - `1` for Spring Boot 1.x (Java 8, supported until at least May 2026)
 - `2.1` for Spring Boot 2.1 and newer (Java 11, supported until at least October 2024)
+- `2.2` for Spring Boot 2.2.6 and newer (Java 14, supported until September 2020)

 See the [AdoptOpenJDK release roadmap](https://adoptopenjdk.net/support.html#roadmap) for more details.